Updated December 2022

 The agreement should include a company contact whom the landowner can contact if there is a dispute and state what steps the parties will take to resolve the dispute.
 The company contact should have the authority necessary to make decisions on implementing the agreement.

-One option for resolving disputes about commitments involve using third-party mediator through the ADR process or an AER staff facilitator.
-Also landowners can register their agreements with the AER’s Private Surface Agreement Registry.
-See EnerFAQs How to Register a Private Surface Agreement for more information.
+One option for resolving disputes about commitments involves using a third-party mediator through the ADR process or an AER staff facilitator.
+Also, landowners can register their agreements with the AER’s private surface agreement registry.
+See EnerFAQ How to Register a Private Surface Agreement for more information.

 Is compensation available to landowners for time spent negotiating agreements?

-The AER has no authority to require a company to compensate a landowner for his or her efforts in negotiating an agreement.
-However, a company may agree to compensate the landowner as part of its agreement with him or her.
+The AER has no authority to require a company to compensate a landowner for their efforts in negotiating an agreement.
+However, a company may agree to compensate the landowner as part of the agreement.

 What is alternative dispute resolution?

-For further information, see the ADR page on the AER website (www.aer.ca).
+For more information, see the ADR page at www.aer.ca.

-For more information on the AER and its processes or if you wish to speak with your local field centre or have general questions about oil and gas in the province of Alberta, contact the AER Customer Contact Centre: Monday to Friday (8:00 a.m. to 4:30 p.m.) at 1-855-297-8311 (toll free).
+For more information on the AER and its processes or if you wish to speak with your local field centre or have questions about energy resource development in Alberta, contact the AER Customer Contact Centre: Monday to Friday (8:00 a.m. to 4:30 p.m.) at 1-855-297-8311 (toll free).